-Overseeing the general ledger -- a record of financial accounts -- is the central responsibility of bookkeepers in businesses and organizations.
+Overseeing the general ledger - a record of financial accounts - is the central responsibility of bookkeepers in businesses and organizations.
 Those needing to build their skills in this area have several online training options, including certification.
+Some programs are offered fully online, while others are offered in hybrid formats that include some on-campus classes.

 General Ledger Training